zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 # Overview

-Traditional vehicle control relies on model-based approaches such as PID or MPC.
+Traditional vehicle control relies on model-based approaches such as Proportional–Integral–Derivative (PID) control or Model Predictive Control (MPC).

 In contrast, this project explores a data-driven alternative, where a neural network learns the control strategy directly from data.